December 24, 2020

 Use NAKIVO Backup & Replication for Office 365 Backup and Recovery

-NAKIVO Backup & Replication is a universal data protection solution that supports Office 365 backup and recovery including backup for Exchange Online, OneDrive for Business and SharePoint Online data.
+If you are choosing among third-party Microsoft 365 backup solutions, consider NAKIVO Backup & Replication.
+The solution supports Office 365 backup and recovery including backup for Exchange Online, OneDrive for Business and SharePoint Online data.
 Here are some of the advantages of using NAKIVO Backup & Replication to protect Office 365 data.

 - Incremental backups.
 Save your disk space and time spent on backup jobs.
 Only changed data is written to a backup repository during backups.

 - Onsite backup destination.
 Back up your Office 365 data to local storage.
 You can detach a backup repository to preserve data backup in a consistent state and move it to a different location.

 - The GFS retention policy allows you to preserve both new and old recovery points that can be used to recover data even if you failed to notice data corruption or data loss as soon as it happened.
 Keep up to 4,000 recovery points for your Office 365 backups.

 - Granular recovery.
 You can select only needed items such as emails, mailbox folders, OneDrive files, folders, and SharePoint lists and libraries to recover from a backup.
 Don’t restore the entire mailbox if you need to restore only one email message.
 Restore only what you need without wasting time.

 - Custom recovery destination.
 You can recover Exchange Online emails, OneDrive files and folders, and SharePoint Online content to the source (original) location or to a custom location in your organization.